gatlin/AFSBylaws/bylaws.md

 No person shall hold more than one of the offices designated in 4.1 above at the same time unless the Board shall first declare an emergency, and designate an officer to perform the duties created by the vacancy of another officer.
-In no case shall the Chairperson and the Secretary be the same person.
+In no case shall the Chair and the Secretary be the same person.

 ### 4.4 Chair